 Oil and gas automation is the broad idea of using logic, sensors, and control equipment to make production run with less constant human intervention.
 In practice it ranges from a plunger lift timer on a single well up to a fully instrumented tank battery that runs, measures, and ships barrels without anyone onsite.
 This guide is the honest version of the automation conversation we have with independent operators all the time.
-It walks through the real layers of automation, what each one actually does, the cost ranges that hold up in the field, where the ROI shows up, and how automation fits with SCADA, monitoring, and IoT.
+It walks through the real layers of automation, what each one does, the cost ranges that hold up in the field, where the ROI shows up, and how automation fits with SCADA, monitoring, and IoT.

 The short version: the biggest wins in oilfield automation come from the boring parts (tank battery dump valves, plunger optimization, chemical injection, compressor controls), not from the flashy ones.
 And no amount of automation replaces the need for a pumper who can judge what is actually happening on the ground.